ASWAN123/resume-cv/README.md

 - Callmi-app: Video calls made easy.
 Connect with friends and family effortlessly using react.js .
 - Stollie: Kanban Todos Management: Efficiently organize tasks with Kanban boards .

+---

+## Additional Information:

+- **Availability**: I am currently open to new opportunities and eager to contribute to innovative projects.
+- **Passion for Collaboration**: I thrive in collaborative environments and enjoy working with diverse teams to achieve shared goals.
+- **Continuous Improvement**: Committed to staying updated with the latest technologies and best practices in software development through ongoing learning and professional development.